Clinton’s Secret Communication Subterfuge

 And the best evidence that the administration is concerned that felony charges may be justified is Obama’s endorsement of Biden, by way of his spokesman Josh Earnest, a day after Biden held a powwow with Warren.

 According to Earnest, “The president has indicated that his view that the decision that he made…to add Joe Biden to the ticket as his running mate was the smartest decision that he has ever made in politics.
 And I think that should give you some sense into the president’s view into Vice President’s aptitude for the top job.”
 Earnest added, “The vice president is somebody who has already run for president twice.
 So I think you could probably make the case that there is no one in American politics today who has a better understanding of exactly what is required to mount a successful national presidential campaign.”

 No doubt Biden’s meeting with Warren was to reach an accord that he would serve one term with her as his Veep, if she stayed out of the 2016 primary.
 A Biden/Warren ticket would be far more competitive than either Clinton or Sanders at the top of a ticket.

 Recall that in February, Biden advocated for an Obama third term: “I call it sticking with what works!”
-By “what works,” he must have meant duping voters in presidential campaigns because the in the midterm elections, Obama’s Democratic Party Policies have suffered resounding defeat.
+By “what works,” he must have meant duping voters in presidential campaigns because the in the midterm elections, Obama’s Democrat Party Policies have suffered resounding defeat.
 That notwithstanding, in July, Obama himself asserted: “I can not run again.
 I actually think I’m a pretty good president – I think if I ran I could win.
 But I can’t.”

 However, a Biden/Warren ticket is a third Obama term!